daranzolin/ggtextparallels/README.md

 Examples
 --------

-The central function, `ggtextparallel`, takes three arguments: a `parallel_no`, which can be gleaned from `gospel_parallels`, `lang`, the language argument, and `words_per_row`, which allows users to adjust the amount of words displayed on each row.
+The central function, `ggtextparallel`, takes three arguments: a `parallel_no`, which can be gleaned from `gospel_parallels`, `version`, the language argument, and `words_per_row`, which allows users to adjust the amount of words displayed on each row.

 156 gospel parallels are available: